Lincoln Park Historic District (Pomona, California)

 The Lincoln Park Historic District in Pomona, California is a 45-block, 230-acre residential neighborhood.
 The district consists of 821 structures—primarily single family homes built between the 1890s through the 1940s—featuring a wide variety of architectural styles from late Victorian and National Folk homes, Craftsman and Craftsman-influenced homes, as well as late 19th and 20th Century Revival architectural styles including Colonial, Mission/Spanish, Tudor and Classical Revival.

-The Lincoln Park Historic District was entered in the National Register of Historic Places on April 9, 2004.
+The Lincoln Park Historic District was designated on May 4, 1998, and entered in the National Register of Historic Places on April 9, 2004.
 The listing included 745 contributing buildings, four contributing objects (all historic hitching posts), and a contributing site (Lincoln Park).
 It is one of four historic districts in Pomona, California.

 Landmarks

 The Lincoln Park Historic District boundary is roughly rectangular in shape, bordered approximately by McKinley Avenue to the North, Towne Avenue to the East, Pasadena Street to the South and Garey Avenue to the West.
 The District takes its name from Lincoln Park, a neighborhood park established in 1909.

 The district includes privately owned houses and one publicly owned resource, the Lincoln Park itself.